DarenPau/Pluralsight-Coupon/README.md

 Yes, you can cancel your free trial.
 If you cancel before the trial period ends, you will not be charged any money.
 To learn more, visit Pluralsight now.

-### What is the Pluralsight Discount 2024?
+### What is the Pluralsight Discount 2025?

-As part of their Summer Discount offer, you can get an exclusive 50% discount on Pluralsight in 2024.
+As part of their Summer Discount offer, you can get an exclusive 50% discount on Pluralsight in 2025.
 Click here to claim your discount now.

 ### Is there a Pluralsight free trial?

 Yes, Pluralsight has a 10-day free trial offer.
 You can sign up for a free trial account on Pluralifgt and join free courses for ten days.
 You can also update your paid plan anytime you want.

+### How to Find Pluralsight Coupon Codes on Reddit?

+If you're looking for Pluralsight discounts, Reddit can be a great place to find user-shared coupon codes.
+Here is how you can find the latest deals:

+1. Search Relevant Reddit Communities
+Look for discussions about Pluralsight deals in subreddits like:

+  * r/couponing
+  * r/coupons
+  * r/deals

+2. Use Reddit Search
+Enter keywords like "Pluralsight coupon codes" or "Pluralsight discount codes" in Reddit’s search bar to find relevant posts and comments.

+3. Check Pinned Posts
+Some subreddits have sticky or pinned posts that feature updated Pluralsight coupon codes shared by users.

+4. Join Couponing Communities
+Engage in Reddit’s couponing and tech education communities to stay updated on new Pluralsight promotions and limited-time offers.

 ### What is the coupon code for Pluralsight 50% off?